 Customer assumes sole and exclusive responsibility to carry out such actions as it deems appropriate as a result of the Output Data.

 7.10 With regard to the product Fraud Prevention Suite Adjust assumes no guarantee and accepts no liability whatsoever (neither express nor implied) for the success of the Fraud Prevention Suite with respect to the prevention of illegitimate installs and purchases.

 8. Term, Termination

-8.1 The term of this Agreement is determined in the Insertion Orders or, if applicable, the order form in the Self Service portal.
+8.1 The term of this Agreement is determined in the Order Form or, if applicable, the order form in the Self Service portal.

 The right to immediate termination for cause shall remain unaffected.
 In particular, Adjust has the right to immediately terminate this Agreement

 - if the Customer breaches its obligations pursuant to Section 4.2, 4.3, 4.4, 4.5, 4.7, 4.8, 6.3 or 9 of these Terms and Conditions,